blueprinthq/coding-exercise/Readme.md

 ### Requirements/Specs
 - You can complete this exercise using any language or framework that you choose
-- Questions should be displayed one at a time on a given page/screen
+- Questions should be displayed one at a time to the user
-- Each page/screen should display:
+- Each page or view should display:
   - The prompt for the user (the `title` of the first `section`)
   - The assessment `display_name`
   - The question `title`